NicoleEic/Brain_and_Code/_posts/2019-09-01-Hypothesis_tests.md

 title: "Find your way through the jungle of Statistical Hypothesis Tests"
 ---

 In many behavioural experiments we want to compare an outcome measure across different groups of subjects or different experimental conditions.
 But even after several years of doing data analysis, I have to remind myself about the right statistical analysis to perform even a simple hypothesis test.
 The fact that different analysis frameworks use different implementations of the tests further complicates the issue.
-That's why I composed a decision tree for the situation, where we are comparing the average of a continuous dependent variable (i.e. the outcome measures) based on categorical variables.
+That's why I composed a decision tree for the situation, where we are comparing the average of a continuous dependent variable (i.e. the outcome measure) based on categorical variables.

 The questions that you typically have to ask yourself are:
 * How many factors are included in the design? = How many categorical variables do I have?